-- 4. Jazz ensembles may select no more than one manuscript for performance on the Midwest program.
+4. Jazz ensembles may select no more than one manuscript for performance on the Midwest program.
 (Pieces purchased directly from the composer do not qualify as manuscripts.)
 A manuscript is defined as any work that is not commercially available by the final program deadline in September.
 Manuscript compositions or special arrangements may be programmed only if all copyrights have been cleared.
 Manuscripts are not counted when determining the percentage of new and old music.
 A composer can have only one manuscript programmed at The Midwest Clinic per year.
 The first of a composer's manuscripts that is reserved will be the one that is allowed, unless it is released by the director who reserved it.
-If you choose to play two works by non-exhibiting publishers, a manuscript cannot be programmed. - 5.
-Only two publishers may be represented twice on your program.
-All other publishers may only be represented once. - 6.
-A composer or arranger may not be represented more than twice on your program. - 7.
-Diversity in programming and performance is a key objective for the Midwest Clinic.
-We require your program to include at least two compositions by a composer from a historically marginalized group such as but not limited to women, Indigenous/Native, Black/African-American, Hispanic/Latinx, Asian American, and/or Pacific Islander.
-At least one of your pieces must be by a non-male composer.
-Your assigned liaison will provide guidance in your selection. - 8.
-A living composer may not have more than six compositions featured during a Midwest Clinic.
-The first six compositions reserved will be allowed, unless a work is released by the director who reserved it. - 9.
-At least 50% of your concert program must be published the preceding two years through September 13 of the current year.
+If you choose to play two works by non-exhibiting publishers, a manuscript cannot be programmed.

+5. Only two publishers may be represented twice on your program.
+All other publishers may only be represented once.

+6. A composer or arranger may not be represented more than twice on your program.

+7. Diversity in programming and performance is a key objective for the Midwest Clinic.
+We require your program to include at least two works by a composer or arranger from a historically marginalized group such as but not limited to women, Indigenous/Native, Black/African-American, Hispanic/Latinx, Asian American, and/or Pacific Islander.
+At least one of your pieces must be by a non-male composer or arranger.
+Your assigned liaison will provide guidance in your selection.
+For middle- and high-school jazz ensembles, Midwest does offer some additional programming latitude in programming this chart by a non-male: for example, if its grade of difficulty is high, it will not count as such when tallying a balance between your higher and lower grades of charts; nor will the choice of publisher contribute to your publisher count.

+8. A living composer may not have more than six compositions featured during a Midwest Clinic.
+The first six compositions reserved will be allowed, unless a work is released by the director who reserved it.

+9. At least 50% of your concert program must be published the preceding two years through September 13 of the current year.
 Any music (score and parts) not in print by the final program submission deadline cannot be programmed except as your manuscript.
 If you select a title that might not be ready by September 13, please have a back-up prepared.
-The percentage of new music is determined by the number of selections, not timing. - 10.
-The music you select must be published, printed, and currently available both score and parts.
+The percentage of new music is determined by the number of selections, not timing.

+10. The music you select must be published, printed, and currently available - both score and parts.
 You may perform one out-of-print selection but we request that you notify the publisher of your intent to play this selection on a Midwest concert.
-It is our hope that this will encourage publishers to re-issue some of the fine literature that is no longer available. - 11.
-A reprint or new edition of an older publication may also be programmed and should be considered new music, using the new issue date for classification purposes. - 12.
-Rental music is categorized the same as published music.
-Rental music is classified in the old music category. - 13.
-Music performed at the Midwest in 2023 or 2024 cannot be played in 2025.
+It is our hope that this will encourage publishers to re-issue some of the fine literature that is no longer available.

+11. A reprint or new edition of an older publication may also be programmed and should be considered new music, using the new issue date for classification purposes.

+12. Rental music is categorized the same as published music.
+Rental music is classified in the old music category.

+13. Music performed at the Midwest in 2023 or 2024 cannot be played in 2025.
 This includes separate movements of the same piece, if they are only available in a single edition.
 If you receive a publication with a 2025 copyright date on it, and it is NOT listed in the new music section of the Midwest Clinic website, it is considered NEW music.